mizonaise/frontend-coding-challenge/README.md

-# Frontend Coding Challenge (Gemography) React App
+# Frontend Coding Challenge React App

 Webapp that will list the most starred Github repos that were created in the last 30 days